danprince/zhttp/README.md

 ```

 ## Creating a Client

-You can use `createClient` to create a client from a module which exports endpoints.
+You can create a client from a module which exports endpoints.

 ```ts
 // shared/endpoints/account.ts